GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 17. existsOr()

-Why: To execute a callback if the model exists, or return a default value.
+**Why**: To execute a callback if the model exists, or return a default value.

-When: Use it to handle existence checks with custom logic.
+**When**: Use it to handle existence checks with custom logic.

 ```
 $exists = User::where('email', 'example@example.com')->existsOr(function () {